-1. There are two regulations under which the word 'Anzac' is protected in Australia - Protection of Word 'Anzac' Regulations and the Customs (Prohibited Imports) Regulations 1956 (PI Regulations).
+1. There are two regulations under which the word "Anzac" is protected in Australia - Protection of Word "Anzac" Regulations (Anzac Regulations) and the Customs (Prohibited Imports) Regulations 1956 (PI Regulations).

-Importation into Australia of goods the description of which includes or bears the word 'Anzac', or advertising matter relating to those goods, is controlled by the PI Regulations and is prohibited except with the written permission of the Minister for Veterans' Affairs (the Minister) or an authorised officer.
+Importation into Australia of goods the description of which includes or bears the word "Anzac", or advertising matter relating to those goods, is controlled by the PI Regulations and is prohibited except with the written permission of the Minister for Veterans' Affairs (the Minister) or an authorised officer.

-It is highly likely that a person making an application to import 'Anzac' goods under the PI Regulations will also need to apply to use the word 'Anzac' under the Protection of Word 'Anzac' Regulations.
+It is highly likely that a person making an application to import "Anzac" goods under the PI Regulations will also need to apply to use the word "Anzac" under the Anzac Regulations.

-2. Licensing system maintained and products covered include: Protection of Word 'Anzac' Regulations and PI Regulations.
+2. Licensing system maintained and products covered include: the Anzac Regulations and the PI Regulations.

-The Anzac Regulations prevent the use of the word 'Anzac' without the written permission of the Minister for Veterans' Affairs.
+The Anzac Regulations prevent the use of the word "Anzac" without the written permission of the Minister for Veterans' Affairs.

-The purpose of Regulation 4V of the PI Regulations is to prohibit the importation of all goods into Australia that include or bear the word 'Anzac', unless: the person importing the goods is the holder of a written permit granted by the Minister for Veterans' Affairs or an authorised officer; and the permit is produced at or before the time of importation.
-The Minister or an authorised officer may specify conditions or requirements to be complied with by the holder of the permission or permit to import 'Anzac' goods, and may, for any such condition or requirement, specify a time period before the permission expires.
+The purpose of Regulation 4V of the PI Regulations is to prohibit the importation of all goods into Australia that include or bear the word "Anzac", unless: the person importing the goods is the holder of a written permit granted by the Minister for Veterans' Affairs or an authorised officer; and the permit is produced at or before the time of importation.
+The Minister or an authorised officer may specify conditions or requirements to be complied with by the holder of the permission or permit to import "Anzac" goods, and may, for any such condition or requirement, specify a time period before the permission expires.
 The Minister or an authorised officer may revoke permission where the conditions of the permit are not met.

 In certain circumstances, providing the goods obtain approval status, importers are able to obtain retrospective import approval after the goods have arrived in Australia.
-However, if the 'Anzac' goods in question do not receive ministerial approval they may be seized or retained by DIBP.
+However, if the "Anzac" goods in question do not receive ministerial approval they may be seized or retained by the Australian Border Force (ABF).

-- 3. The regulation applies to the importation of goods from all countries. - 4.
-The PI Regulations are not intended to restrict the quantity or value of imports.
-The PI Regulations, in conjunction with the Protection of Word 'Anzac' Regulations, seek to protect the inappropriate use and commercial exploitation of the word 'Anzac' and to protect the significance of the word. - 5.
-The controls on the importation of 'Anzac' goods are statutory requirements and cannot be abolished without legislative approval.
+3. The regulation applies to the importation of goods from all countries.

+4. The PI Regulations are not intended to restrict the quantity or value of imports.
+The PI Regulations, in conjunction with the Anzac Regulations, seek to protect the inappropriate use and commercial exploitation of the word "Anzac" and to protect the significance of the word.

+5. The controls on the importation of "Anzac" goods are statutory requirements and cannot be abolished without legislative approval.

-- 6. Not applicable. - 7.(a) An application for the importation of 'Anzac' goods into Australia should be made well in advance of the arrival of the goods.
-Permit applications may take between six to twelve weeks to process because of the checks made on the individual or company applying to import the 'Anzac' goods.
+- 6. Not applicable. - 7. (a) An application for the importation of "Anzac" goods into Australia should be made well in advance of the arrival of the goods.
+Permit applications may take between six to twelve weeks to process because of the checks made on the individual or company applying to import the "Anzac" goods.
 Checks are also undertaken on the nature of the goods and their intended use.

-The importation of 'Anzac' goods is prohibited without written approval from the Minister for Veterans' Affairs.
-Goods that arrive into port without approval will be seized by DIBP.
+The importation of "Anzac" goods is prohibited without written approval from the Minister for Veterans' Affairs.
+Goods that arrive into port without approval will be seized by the Australian Border Force.

-In addition to the PI Regulations, the Protection of Word 'Anzac' Regulations prohibit the use of the word 'Anzac' or any word resembling the word 'Anzac' in connection with any trade, business, calling, or profession without the Minister or an authorised officer's written approval.
-Persons applying to import 'Anzac' goods may also require written consent to use the said 'Anzac' goods under the Protection of Word 'Anzac' Regulations.
+In addition to the PI Regulations, the Anzac Regulations prohibit the use of the word "Anzac" or any word resembling the word "Anzac" in connection with any trade, business, calling, or profession without the Minister or an authorised officer's written approval.
+Persons applying to import "Anzac" goods may also require written consent to use the said "Anzac" goods under the Anzac Regulations.